 How does the Student Nurse Anesthesia Program (SRNA) impact the Anesthesiology Residency?

 We have an abundance of cases at Wake Forest with our main priority being residency training.
 The SRNA program does not negatively impact residency training since our residents achieve more than twice the required case minimums set by the ACGME.
 They reach up to 4 times the required cases for epidurals and peripheral nerve blocks.
 SRNA training requirements are quite different from anesthesiology residents and they too are easily attained across the breadth of their training.
 The role of SRNAs and CRNAs in the operating room is also quite different when compared to our residents.
-As our senior anesthesiology residents progress towards graduation, the focus changes to supervision of CRNAs and SRNAs on call and on certain senior electives to prepare them for any practice setting they encounter after training.
-Having ample CRNA coverage has been very beneficial to our training program and academic endeavors: our residents are relieved from their rooms to attend afternoon didactics, simulation, attend journal clubs, workshops, graduation and conferences.
-CRNAs also do overnight call, weekend call and contribute to our manpower to keep our busy operating room fully staffed.
-We provide a hospitable environment for everyone to meet their career goals and we greatly value the teamwork developed through the care-team approach.
+As our senior anesthesiology residents progress towards graduation, the focus changes to a supervisory role on call and on certain senior electives to prepare them for any practice setting they encounter after training.
+Our CRNA colleagues are very beneficial to our training program and academic endeavors: our residents are relieved by our CRNAs from their OR for protected time in afternoon didactics and simulation as well as when attending journal clubs, workshops, graduation and conferences.
+CRNAs also take overnight call, weekend call and contribute to our workforce to keep our busy operating room fully staffed.
+We provide a hospitable and collegial environment for everyone to meet their career goals and we greatly value the teamwork developed through the anesthesia care team approach.

 Do you offer any fellowship experiences?